Isola Florence Thompson: Career

+Death

 Thompson died on 8 December 1915 in a private hospital in Stanmore, New South Wales.
 She was buried in Rookwood Cemetery.

 An obituary by Jean in The Sydney Morning Herald, with the subheading "Kind and True", acknowledged Thompson as a "well-loved figure in school history" and noted:

 Her old girls are playing their part fittingly to-day—doctors and nurses in Egypt, France, and England.
 Red Cross workers in our midst, scholars teachers, writers, mothers of boys and girls will turn over the page as pages are so often turned over in these days, with a wistful sadness and a sweet memory of loving kindness.